ribru17/.dotfiles/README.md

 - Emmet snippets for HTML and other filetypes (expand with `<S-CR>`)
 - `lorem`: snippet for Markdown and Emmet-supported filetypes that provides a long `lorem ipsum...` string
-- Many Markdown LaTex snippets inspired by [Gilles Castel](https://castel.dev/).
+- Many Markdown LaTeX snippets inspired by [Gilles Castel](https://castel.dev/).
 - Custom Markdown tables with `tbl<row_num>x<col_num>`

 ### Debugging